 Pomerleau, Lainie, "When Family and Politics Mix: Female Agency, Mixed Spaces, and Coercive Kinship in Sir Gawain and the Green Knight, The Awntyrs off Arthure at Terne Wathelyne, and “The Deth of Arthur” from Le Morte Darthur."
 Master's Thesis, University of Tennessee, 2013.

 Schleifer, Ronald.
-A. J. Greimas and the Nature of Meaning: Linguistics, Semiotics, and Discourse Theory (Routledge and Nebraska, 1987; reprinted in Routledge Library Editions: Literary Theory, 2017)
+A. J. Greimas and the Nature of Meaning: Linguistics, Semiotics, and Discourse Theory.
+Abingdon-on-Thames, U.K: Routledge, and Lincoln: University of Nebraska, 1987; reprinted in Routledge Library Editions: Literary Theory, 2017.

 Schleifer, Ronald.
 “The Semiotics of Speculation: A. J. Greimas and the Example of Literary Criticism.”
-Genre, 42.
-March 2009, 165-186.
+Genre 42.
+(2009) 165-86.

-Schueler, Donald G. "The Tristram Section of Malory's" Morte Darthur"."
+Schueler, Donald G. "The Tristram Section of Malory's ‘Morte Darthur’."
 Studies in Philology 65.1 (1968): 51-66.

-Tylor, Edward B. Primitive Culture: Researches into the Development of Mythology.

-J. Murray, 1891.
+Southern, R. W. Medieval Humanism and Other Studies.
+Oxford, England, U.K: B. Blackwell, 1984.

+Ullmann, Walter.
+The Individual and Society in the Middle Ages.
+Abingdon-on-Thames, U.K: Routledge, 2010.

 Whetter, K.S.
-“Malory’s Secular Arthuriad” Malory and Christianity: Essays on Sir Thomas
+“Malory’s Secular Arthuriad,” In Hanks and Jesmok, eds., pp. 157-179 Malory and Christianity: Essays on Sir Thomas Malory’s Morte Darthur.

-Maolyr's Morte Darthur.
 Western Michigan Univ., 2013.